How much humanity can the earth take?

 The world population is growing rapidly.
-For 2020, a bio number of 7.8 billion people is stated, and the trend is rising.
-But more and more people also mean a greater need for living space and raw materials.
-Negative effects on ecosystems and biodiversity have already been noted.
+For 2020, a bio number of 7.8 billion people is indicated, with an upward trend.
+However, more and more people also mean a greater demand for living space as well as raw materials.
+Negative effects on ecosystems and biodiversity are already noticeable.

-How many people can the earth take?
-Maximum numbers between 300 million or 3 billion people are thrown into space.
-But how can the world population be measured quantitatively and qualitatively?
-Must humanity shrink for species to survive?
+How many people can the earth handle?
+Maximum numbers between 300 million or 3 billion people are thrown into the room.
+But how can world population be measured quantitatively and qualitatively?
+Does humanity have to shrink for species to survive?

 Prof. Matthias Glaubrecht, evolutionary biologist and biodiversity researcher, University of Hamburg

 Prof. em.
 Eckhart Voland, biologist and biophilosopher, University of Gießen

 Moderation: Dr. Daniel Lingenhöhl, Editor-in-Chief Spektrum der Wissenschaft

 In the context of the International Science Festival - Geist Heidelberg.
 In cooperation with Spektrum der Wissenschaft.

 Unfortunately, the event has to be cancelled.
 Purchased tickets can be refunded via the respective advance booking office.